 Reducing beef production would cause a huge reduction in CO2 emissions and far less clearance of wild countryside for grazing land.
 Pork and fish will ultimately be added to the menu, reducing the need for pig-rearing or fishing.

 Developing nations, where traditional meat is too expensive for most of the population, will also benefit.

 To continue to eat meat, requires serious mental gymnastics.
 Luckily, our brains are good at protecting us from realities we don’t want to face

 As long as men massacre animals, they will kill each other.
 Indeed, he who sows the seeds of murder and pain cannot reap the joy of love.

-Pandemics, carcinogenic meat and mass animal misery while hi-tech real meat alternatives exist—but still animal consumption continues.
+A pandemic sweeps the world; meat has been proven to be carcinogenic and proliferate mass animal misery while hi-tech alternatives exist—but still animal consumption continues.
 Animals do not want to be hurt and eaten, and most people no longer need to eat them.

 If you believe in any kind of spirituality you have to ask, what kind of karma does that mean the human race is collectively soaking up?